First Doctor: Personality

 From the beginning, the Doctor was a mysterious figure.
 He appeared to be a frail old man and yet was possessed of unexpected reserves of strength and will.
 An early writers' guide by script editor David Whitaker describes "Doctor Who" as "frail-looking but wiry and tough as an old turkey".
 He had tremendous knowledge of scientific matters, and was unable to pilot his TARDIS time ship reliably; his granddaughter Susan said that her grandfather was "a bit forgetful".

 William Hartnell described the Doctor as "a wizard", and "a cross between the Wizard of Oz and Father Christmas".
 Paul McGann, who played the eighth incarnation of the Doctor, said Hartnell's "seemed like a Victorian, someone kind of stern and paterfamilias about him.
 Something kind but scary".
 One quirk of the First Doctor was his tendency to become occasionally tongue-tied and stumble over words.
 Sometimes this was a deliberate acting choice: William Russell recalls that it was Hartnell's idea for the Doctor to get Ian Chesterton's surname wrong, calling him "Chesserman", "Chatterton" and even "Charterhouse".
 This character choice also gave the series' producers the ability to use takes in which Hartnell flubbed his lines.
 Due to the series' tight production schedule, it was rarely possible to reshoot such scenes and dubbing the dialogue was usually not an option.
 Hartnell suffered from undiagnosed arteriosclerosis, which affected his ability to remember lines, increasingly so as his time on the series progressed.

 In "Twice Upon a Time", writer Steven Moffat has the Doctor express to a variation of his future companion Bill Potts that he had left Gallifrey, among other reasons, to investigate why good prevails in a universe where evil would seem to have so many advantages.
-As Bill reflected that none of the First Doctor's future incarnations recognized this fact, the Twelfth Doctor surmised that he and his incarnations were the reason for the universe's balance between good and evil.
+As Bill reflected that none of the First Doctor's future incarnations recognised this fact, the Twelfth Doctor surmised that he and his incarnations were the reason for the universe's balance between good and evil.